aurelia/aurelia.github.io-old/docs/api/templating/index.md

   * `view: View` - The view to insert.

-* `move(sourceIndex?: any, targetIndex?: any): any` - Moves a view across the slot.
+* `move(sourceIndex: any, targetIndex: any): void` - Moves a view across the slot.
-  * `sourceIndex?: any` - The index the view is currently at.
+  * `sourceIndex: any` - The index the view is currently at.
-  * `targetIndex?: any` - The index to insert the view at.
+  * `targetIndex: any` - The index to insert the view at.